As always, it was the photos on the stone what got me. And the “Dixieland Jazz” inscription. And then the three keys embedded in its surface.

 Bringing it Home (1970 and On)

 Hal was now 62.
-The second marriage had also failed.
+The second marriage had also ended.
 The kids were grown.
 But he still had his music.

 For 10 years, from 1971 until he retired for good in 1981, Hal played piano at the Cypress Inn in Northbrook, IL.
 He also continued to jam with Smokey Stover’s band, appearing with them at the Central Illinois Jazz Festival in 1976.